fpsvogel/fpsvogel.com/src/_posts/2024-03-01-job-search-networking-for-engineers.md

   - If there isn't a Ruby meetup in your area, consider starting one!
   - Other (non-Ruby) local developer meetups are also worth looking into.
 - **Post regularly on LinkedIn.** I'm posting tips from my job search (the content of this post) as well as a "Reasons to hire me" series of posts—essentially, glimpses into my accomplishments.
   - Also make sure to like and comment on other people's posts, including people you don't know personally.
-In fact, one way to expand your network is to interact with posts in your sub-field.
-For example, here are search results for posts from the past 24 hours [for "#ruby #rubyonrails"](https://www.linkedin.com/search/results/content/?datePosted="past-24h"&keywords=%23ruby %23rubyonrails) and [for "ruby rails"](https://www.linkedin.com/search/results/content/?datePosted="past-24h"&keywords=ruby rails).
 - **Leverage your existing network.** The steps below are an alternative to cold-applying to companies where you don't know anyone, but it can be even more effective to stay in touch or reconnect with people you *already know*.
 To some extent this will happen naturally as you post on LinkedIn, but you can also be proactive: message old acquaintances and schoolmates who might know of jobs, write former co-workers a LinkedIn recommendation—do whatever feels right in each particular relationship.

 ## Embracing networking: the routine